xADDBx/OwlcatNuGetTemplates/README.md

 - **Build resulting project twice (there will be errors when first building, this is normal**
 - Restart your IDE to rebuild cache if there are still red underlines

-After that you should have a working UMM setup; which:
+After that you should working setup for a UnityModManager mod which:

 - automatically installs the mod when building
 - has the correct path and already references a few assemblies (and even pubclizies three of them where I know it's often needed)